Ed Rollins: Political campaigns

 Rollins worked as the campaign manager for Christine Todd Whitman in her 1993 New Jersey gubernatorial race.
 After organizing a campaign that led to Whitman's come-from-behind victory, Rollins claimed to Time magazine that he secretly paid black ministers and Democratic campaign workers in order to suppress voter turnout.
 "We went into black churches and we basically said to ministers who had endorsed Florio, 'Do you have a special project?'
 And they said, 'We've already endorsed Florio.'
 We said, 'That's fine, don't get up on the Sunday pulpit and preach.
 We know you've endorsed him, but don't get up there and say it's your moral obligation that you go on Tuesday to vote for Jim Florio.'"
 After public outcry and calls for an investigation, Rollins partially retracted some of these claims telling People magazine (March 31, 1997, Vol. 47, No. 12) that his comments were "an exaggeration that turned out to be inaccurate."

 Rollins managed the campaign of George Nethercutt, who defeated Tom Foley in Washington State's eastern congressional district in November 1994.
-That year, he was also general consultant to the Michael Huffington campaign for U.S. Senate in California, who lost to incumbent Democrat Dianne Feinstein, and also helped direct the Bruce D. Benson campaign for Governor of Colorado.
+That year, he was also general consultant to the Michael Huffington campaign for U.S. Senate in California, who lost to late Democrat Dianne Feinstein, and also helped direct the Bruce D. Benson campaign for Governor of Colorado.

 In 1998, Rollins consulted on the campaign of Joe Khoury, a Republican candidate in Southern California's Inland Empire.
 Khoury was running in the Republican primary against incumbent Representative Ken Calvert.

 In the 2002 campaign for Governor of California, Rollins consulted for then-Secretary of State Bill Jones, who ran unsuccessfully for the GOP nomination, losing to Bill Simon.
 Rollins was then hired by Simon for the fall gubernatorial campaign, which lost to incumbent Democrat Gray Davis.

 In 2006, Rollins consulted on the campaign of Republican New York State Senate contender K.T.
 McFarland.
 He also worked for the campaign of United States Representative Katherine Harris for the U.S. Senate from Florida.
 According to The Wall Street Journal, the two had a falling-out, with Rollins not attending a staff meeting in Tampa and quitting a few days later after he questioned the viability of her campaign.

 Rollins was the national campaign chairman on Mike Huckabee's 2008 presidential campaign.
 Rollins was later overheard saying that he wanted to "knock out" Mitt Romney's teeth.

 Rollins signed on to plan the campaign of Michele Bachmann (R), U.S. representative for Minnesota's 6th district.
 At the time of his appointment, Bachmann had not yet announced her candidacy but was expected to make her intentions known in June 2011.
 Rollins "stepped down from running day-to-day operations of the Bachmann campaign" as of September 2011, citing health reasons.
 Later, it was revealed that he had suffered a stroke.